Presidency of Richard Nixon: Chile

 Like his predecessors, Nixon was determined to prevent the rise of another Soviet-aligned state in Latin America, and his administration was greatly distressed by the victory of Marxist candidate Salvador Allende in the 1970 Chilean presidential election.
 Nixon pursued a vigorous campaign of covert resistance to Allende, intended to first prevent Allende from taking office, called Track I, and then when that failed, to provide a "military solution", called Track II.
 As part of Track II, CIA operatives approached senior Chilean military leaders, using false flag operatives, and encouraged a coup d'état, providing both finances and weapons.
 These efforts failed, and Allende took office in November 1970.

+Following Allende's election Nixon declared that he wanted to "make the economy scream".
 The Nixon administration drastically cut economic aid to Chile and convinced World Bank leaders to block aid to Chile.
 Extensive covert efforts continued as the U.S. funded black propaganda, organized strikes against Allende, and provided funding for Allende opponents.
 When the Chilean newspaper El Mercurio requested significant funds for covert support in September 1971, Nixon personally authorized the funds in "a rare example of presidential micromanagement of a covert operation."
 In September 1973, General Augusto Pinochet assumed power in a violent coup d'état.
 During the coup, the deposed president died under disputed circumstances, and there were allegations of American involvement.
 According to diplomatic historian George Herring, "no evidence has ever been produced to prove conclusively that the United States instigated or actively participated in the coup."
 Herring also notes, however, that whether or not it took part in the coup, the U.S. created the atmosphere in which the coup took place.

+Honduras

+On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
+Honduras began exercising this sovereignty on September 1, 1972.